c0m4r/okrutnik/README.md

 ./okrutnik.sh TARGET
 ```

-Notice: it will reformat your code with [black](https://github.com/psf/black), make a backup or use --no-black
+Notice: it will reformat your code by default, make a backup or comment out black

 ## Screenshot